elixirschool/elixirschool/lessons/en/testing/bypass.md

 end
 ```

-There shouldn't be anything too surprisingly in the above test.
+There shouldn't be anything too surprising in the above test.
 Instead of creating a single Bypass connection in `setup`, we're creating two within our test and specifying their ports as 1234 and 1337.
 Next we see our `Bypass.expect/2` calls and finally the same code we have in `SchedulerTest` to start the scheduler and assert we log the appropriate messages.